Bachelor of Speech Pathology

 This course includes professional experience learning.
 Pre-requisites to meet national and state-based regulatory requirements, as detailed on School of Health and Human Sciences Professional Experience page must be met prior to attending professional experience placement.
 All professional experience learning hours must be completed and professional behaviour and conduct must be demonstrated.

-- Candidates are not permitted to have an extended period of more than 18 months between study of any two (2) clinic units.
+Candidates are not permitted to have an extended period of more than 18 months between study of any two (2) professional experience learning units.

-- Candidates are not permitted to have an extended period of more than 18 months between study of a theory unit that relates specifically to a particular clinic unit.
+Candidates are not permitted to have an extended period of more than 18 months between study of a theory unit that relates specifically to a particular professional experience learning unit.

-Subsequent to (a) and (b) above, candidates who have an interrupted study sequence of more than 18 months will be assessed on a case-by-case basis and may be required to undertake a specified supported professional experience placement to ensure clinic currency prior to continuation of the course.
+Subsequent to the above, candidates who have an interrupted study sequence of more than 18 months will be assessed on a case-by-case basis and may be required to undertake a specified supported professional experience placement to ensure clinical currency prior to continuation of the course.

 Inherent Requirements apply to this course as defined on the Student Access & Inclusion website.
 If you have a disability or health condition which may impact on your ability to meet these requirements please refer to the Student Access & Inclusion website for further information and contact details.